Book a Visit or Register your Interest

 Tree Adoption At Vinters Valley Nature Reserve

-Pennies have adopted a silver birch tree which is located to the southeastern edge of the main lake, near to the lifebelt stand of the Vinters Valley Nature Reserve.
-Pennies tree adoption is a thank you to all our families and children for how well they’ve coped and how they’ve supported us in the pandemic.
+In 2021 Pennies adopted a silver birch tree which is located on the southeastern edge of the main lake, near to the lifebelt stand of the Vinters Valley Nature Reserve.
+We did this as a thank you to all our families and children the way they coped and how they supported us in the pandemic.
 We chose this tree in this location because we know it’s popular with families and kids locally (apart from anything else it’s near a well-loved pond in the nature reserve where our children go to see ducks and other birds).
 The connection with the reserve led to a much more ambitious project in which Vinters Valley became a regular visit for our PKC Holiday Clubs and our children got involved in planting wild-flowers and understanding more about the reserve.
 Pennies have written a leaflet explaining more about this ongoing work, and encouraging children and their families to visit the reserve and get to know its many attractions.